This Bills Digest replaces a preliminary Digest published on 30 March 2026 to assist in early consideration of the Bill.

 Background and policy development

-In October 2024 ATO published the R&D Tax Incentive Transparency Report.
-In November 2024, the Australian Financial Review (AFR) highlighted aspects of that report, which indicated that ‘novelty fast food, gambling, tobacco and alcohol’ had benefited from the tax incentive.
+In October 2024, the ATO published its first annual R&D Tax Incentive Transparency Report.
+In November 2025, the Australian Financial Review (AFR) highlighted data from the 2022-23 report, released in September 2025, which indicated that ‘novelty fast food, gambling, tobacco and alcohol’ had benefited from the tax incentive.
 In particular, the AFR reported on:

 other unexpected claimants of a tax break meant to encourage hard scientific innovation.
 This includes the $43 million claim by gaming giant Tabcorp, up 11 per cent on the prior year; poker machine behemoth Aristocrat ($18.9 million); The Lottery Corporation ($10.4 million); Austria’s slot machine maker Ainsworth Game Technology ($7.9 million); and US-owned bookmaker PointsBet ($7.5 million).